aroberge/reeborg/api_docs/hand_written/getting_started.md

 If you switch between each of the three worlds you have saved in your browser, they should all look the same, no matter which method was used to create it.

+Note that, if the first character in the Onload editor is `#`, the code is assumed to be written using Python; otherwise, the code is assumed to be written using Javascript.

 ## Main tutorial guide

 See {@tutorial how}.